 Increase Access To Care

-Occupational therapy telehealth significantly impacts access to care for patients in remote areas who do not have the access to services often found in urban areas.
+Occupational therapy telehealth significantly impacts access to care for patients in remote areas who do not have access to services often found in urban areas.
 While home health care and in-facility care may be plentiful in more populous areas, those who need rehabilitative care in rural locations often go without treatment due to distance.
 Telerehabilitation provides a viable solution without the increased cost burden of physically delivering individuals into rural areas for short periods of time.

 Improving Access to Specialty Care

 Treatment shortages are prevalent even in highly populous areas, and telerehabilitation extends access to care by reducing distance and allowing highly skilled therapists to visit multiple locations without travel.
 These services often work in tandem with occupational therapy assistants who can facilitate in-person treatment while the occupational therapist remotely monitors treatment.
 In some cases, even the assistants may be able to interact with the patient remotely.
 While there are different workflows and use cases for each program, there are many new options for delivering care.
-By working with the right telehealth partner, like Mend, organizations can develop customized workflows that meet their specific needs.
+By working with the right telehealth company, like Mend, organizations can develop customized workflows that meet their specific needs.

 Where Occupational Therapy Telehealth Can Impact